awsdocs/amazon-vpc-user-guide/doc_source/configure-your-vpc.md

 ### VPC sizing for IPv6<a name="vpc-sizing-ipv6"></a>

-You can associate a single IPv6 CIDR block with an existing VPC in your account, or when you create a new VPC\.
+You can associate a single IPv6 CIDR block when you create a new VPC with an existing VPC in your account or you can associate up to five by modifying an existing VPC\.
 The CIDR block is a fixed prefix length of `/56`\.
 You can request an IPv6 CIDR block from Amazon's pool of IPv6 addresses\.
+For more information, see [Associate IPv6 CIDR blocks with your VPC](working-with-vpcs.md#vpc-associate-ipv6-cidr)\.

-If you've associated an IPv6 CIDR block with your VPC, you can associate an IPv6 CIDR block with an existing subnet in your VPC, or when you create a new subnet\.
+If you've associated an IPv6 CIDR block with your VPC, you can associate an IPv6 CIDR block with an existing subnet in your VPC or when you create a new subnet\.
 For more information, see [Subnet sizing for IPv6](configure-subnets.md#subnet-sizing-ipv6)\.

 For example, you create a VPC and specify that you want to associate an Amazon\-provided IPv6 CIDR block with the VPC\.
 Amazon assigns the following IPv6 CIDR block to your VPC: `2001:db8:1234:1a00::/56`\.
 You cannot choose the range of IP addresses yourself\.
 You can create a subnet and associate an IPv6 CIDR block from this range; for example, `2001:db8:1234:1a00::/64`\.